About STXBP1-Related Disorders

 Common Symptoms of STXBP1-related disorders

 Seizures impact 85 - 90% of patients, and may present as early as the first day of life.
 Common seizure types include neonatal seizures, infantile spasms, tonic, and clonic seizures.
 STXBP1-RD is not solely a seizure disorder.
-Patients may present with a a broad range of symptoms including:
+Patients may present with a broad range of symptoms including:

 • Seizures